Take care with fire

 If you live in a township, you will need permission from Environment Canterbury to light a fire outdoors.

-Because the Clean Air Legislation also governs fires, it is a good idea for anyone wishing to light fires to also check with Environment Canterbury as well as the relevant Fire Authority.
-Year round fire restrictions also apply in those parts of our district owned by the Department of Conservation (DOC).
+Because the Clean Air Legislation also governs fires, it is a good idea for anyone wishing to light fires to also check with Environment Canterbury as well as Fire and Emergency New Zealand.
+Year round fire restrictions also apply in those parts of our district owned by Public Conservation Land.

-If you live on or within DOC land, or the 1km fire margins around it or the coast, you will need a permit from the Department to light an outdoor fire.
+If you live on or within Public Conservation Land, or the 1km fire margins around it or the coast, you will need a permit from the Department to light an outdoor fire.

 Before lighting any fire near a road, you need to consider the safety of road users, and in particular smoke hazard across roadways.